-Depending on the nature of your enquiry, your best option may be to contact your family, friends, airline, travel agent, tour operator, employer or travel insurance provider in the first instance.
+Depending on what you need, your best option may be to contact your family, friends, travel agent, travel insurance provider, employer or airline.
+Your travel insurer should have a 24-hour emergency number.

-If the matter relates to complaints about tourism services or products, contact the service provider directly.
+For complaints about tourism services or products, contact the service provider directly.

-Consular Services Charter explains what the Australian Government can and can't do to assist Australians overseas.
+Consular Services Charter for what the Australian Government can and can't do to assist Australians overseas.
 For consular assistance, contact the Australian High Commission in Port of Spain.

 Australian High Commission, Port of Spain

 High Commission website for information about opening hours and temporary closures that may affect service provision.